Church of the Multiplication: Arson attack

 In late July 2015, four Israeli Jews age 18 to 24 and an unnamed minor were arrested by the Israel police and indicted for the arson.
 The suspects are reportedly associated with the Jewish extremist, ultra-nationalist Hilltop Youth.

-The media coverage at the time of the arson largely distorted the fact that the church building itself had been unharmed.
-In February 2017, new media reports suggested that the church itself had been closed for nearly two years as a result for the arson attack, although it was open throughout the time.
+In February 2017, the church was reopened.

 Interior

 Layout

 The interior of the church has a central nave and two aisles.
 The sanctuary is backed by an apse with transepts on either side.
 Under the altar is a block of limestone found during excavation, that is venerated as the stone on which the miraculous meal was laid.

 Mosaics

 One of the main highlights of the church are its restored 5th-century mosaics.
 These are the earliest known examples of figurative floor mosaics in Christian art in the Holy Land.
 The mosaics in the two transepts depict various wetland birds and plants, with a prominent place given to the lotus flower.
 This flower, which is not indigenous to the area, suggests the artist's use of a Nilotic landscape popular in Roman and Early Byzantine art.
 All the other motifs depict plants and animals from the Galilee.
 The mosaic found in front of the altar depicts two fish flanking a basket containing four loaves of bread.